Profile of Dr. Md. Sultan Mahomud

 - MEXT (Monbukagakusho) scholarship for doing PhD in Gifu University, Japan

-Funded by: Japan
+Funded by: Japanese Government

 - VLIR-UOS Scholarship for M.S. in Food Technology at UGhent & KULeuven, Belgium

-Funded by: Belgium
+Funded by: Belgium Government

 PROJECTS